Kotlin/kotlinx.serialization/docs-website/topics/alternative-serialization-formats.md

             return elementIndex++
         }
     ```

+   This format deserializes values in serialization order, so you can use a simple `elementIndex` counter to track progress.
+   More complex formats often need additional logic to find the next decoded element:

-4. Override the [`beginStructure()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-abstract-decoder/begin-structure.html) function to create a new decoder for each nested structure:
+4. Override the [`beginStructure()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-abstract-decoder/begin-structure.html) function to create a new decoder for each nested structure, so each recursively decoded structure keeps its own `elementIndex` state:

     ```kotlin
         override fun beginStructure(descriptor: SerialDescriptor): CompositeDecoder =